matrix-org/matrix-spec-proposals/proposals/2697-device-dehydration.md

 The server will return an object in the same format as the response for a normal login.
 The client will use the device ID given to determine if it should use the dehydrated device, or if it should use a new device.
-Even if the client was able to successfully decrypt the device data, it may not able to allowed to use it.
+Even if the client was able to successfully decrypt the device data, it may not be allowed to use it.
 For example, two clients may race in trying to dehydrate the device; only one client should use the dehydrated device.
 In the case of a race, the server will give the dehydrated device's ID to one client, and